1064 Mission Street

 View From Main Entry of Chefs Kitchen small

-The first floor of the Mission Street side of the project will host the new CHEFS Kitchen, the next step in Episcopal Community Services’ cornerstone workforce development and social enterprise program.
-We have carved out approximately 5,500 square feet of space on the first floor for a state-of-the art commercial kitchen and training center.
-The location will also serve as the home for our growing social enterprise, which will provide alumni of the CHEFS program with an opportunity to develop their culinary skills via paid employment, as well as serve the community with high-quality catering and meal services.
+The first floor of the Mission Street side of the project hosts the new CHEFS Kitchen, the next step in Episcopal Community Services’ cornerstone workforce development and social enterprise program.
+This includes 5,500 square feet of space on the first floor for a state-of-the art commercial kitchen and training center.
+The location also serves as the home for our growing social enterprise, which provides alumni of the CHEFS program with an opportunity to develop their culinary skills via paid employment, as well as serve the community with high-quality catering and meal services.

-At this site, CHEFS (Conquering Homelessness through Employment in Food Services) will finally have its own state-of-the-art training center with a dedicated teaching kitchen, abundant food storage, classroom space, and offices for instructors, case managers, and vocational specialists with an enrollment capacity for 360 students per year.
+At this site, CHEFS (Conquering Homelessness through Employment in Food Services) finally has its own state-of-the-art training center with a dedicated teaching kitchen, abundant food storage, classroom space, and offices for instructors, case managers, and vocational specialists with an enrollment capacity for 360 students per year.